top of page

 Building A is a five-story building facing Chain Bridge Road consisting of 114 units with 6,319 square feet of retail and approximately 4,188 square feet of office on the ground floor level fronting on Chain Bridge Road.
 This building has separate entrances for retail, office (co-work) and residential units.
-(In the April 2025 submission, Paradigm states the proposal will have 10,986 square feet of "non-residential" space in the two buildings, which is very close in number to the total of the retail and office space previously stated).
+In response to members of the Board of Architectural Review and the Planning Commission noting the dominating “retail” appearance of the ground floor of the western side (Chain Bridge Road) of Building A and the harsh "dark gray, industrial” appearance of the SW corner of that building, Paradigm revised the appearance of this part of the structure.
+This drawing from the April 2025 submission shows the SW corner of the Building A with modifications to lighten and soften its appearance.

-Building B is a four-story facing University Drive and that steps up to five stories at a distance of 70 feet from the front of the property.
-Building B consists of 162 units, a courtyard with a pool area and amenities, and a residential lobby and leasing area in the SE corner fronting on University Drive.
+Building B is a four-story building facing University Drive that steps up to five stories at a distance of 70 feet from the front of the property.
+Building B consists of 162 units, a courtyard with a pool area and amenities, and a residential lobby and leasing office in the SE corner fronting on University Drive.

 The complex will have 423 parking spaces in below-grade parking (400 spaces for residents, 16 dedicated parking spaces for retail, and 7 spaces for office patrons).